 Rectification of Order under GST

-Rectification of Order under GSTA
+Rectification of Order under GST Law

-The introduction of the GST in 2017 in replacement of the erstwhile Indirect Tax Laws such as VAT, Excise, Service Tax etc. has had a radical effect on every Taxpayer including Business Owners.
+The introduction of the GST in 2017 in replacement of the erstwhile Indirect Tax Laws such as VAT, Excise, Service Tax, etc. has had a radical effect on every Taxpayer including Business Owners.
 The CGST Act, 2017 (“The Act”) has undergone a cornucopia of changes and amendments within its provisions.
 Similar to the Erstwhile Indirect Tax Laws GST is also a Procedure-oriented substantive law that prescribes provisions in relation to levy of tax as well as provisions for demand and penalties.
 “Proper Officers” are empowered under the CGST Act, 2017 to issue notices and orders to the taxpayers.
-Under certain cases the proper officer while issuing any notice or order commits an inadvertent error which is apparent on the face of the record.
-Such an error may cause adversities to either the Tax Authorities or the Taxpayer, however, the GST Law provides for a special provision of rectification of the notice or order issued in cases of errors which are apparent on the face of record.
-This article delves into the intricacies of the provisions in relation to Rectification of Errors under the CGST Act, 2017.
+Under certain cases the proper officer while issuing any notice or order commits an inadvertent error that is apparent on the face of the record.
+Such an error may cause adversities to either the Tax Authorities or the Taxpayer, however, the GST Law provides for a special provision of rectification of the notice or order issued in cases of errors that are apparent on the face of the record.
+This article delves into the intricacies of the provisions in relation to the Rectification of Order under the CGST Act, 2017.

 It is also important to highlight that if such rectification results in adversely affecting any person, the principles of natural justice shall have to be compulsorily followed by the authority who is in the position of carrying out such rectification.
 Such provision in regards to the applicability of Principles of natural justice was statutorily non-existent in the erstwhile Indirect Tax Statutes and has been enacted only via the CGST Act, 2017.

-C. Issues
+Issues

 2. What is the due procedure for filing an application for Rectification in cases where such an